-Listed below this text are our favorite links to mostly help the homeless in need find essential shelter related services in their areas to better survive.
-Use this website as a resource to find these services mostly for them throughout America, listed altogether below as related links in one easy to find place online.
+Listed below this text are our favorite links to help (mostly) the homeless and other low income people in need find essential shelter related services in their areas to better survive.
+Use this website as a resource to find these services throughout America, listed altogether below as related links, in one easy to find website online.

 There are many places that offer help for homeless people, but if you really want to understand the scope of the homeless problem and to learn some homeless statistics in America, click here to see the most recent Annual Homeless Assessment Report (AHAR) submitted to Congress every year.
 The homeless statistics can be troubling, but you can help.
 If you'd like to know how to help the homeless in America there are four ways you can specifically do it here through this website.
 You could help others find resources here, spread the word about this website, join our cause, or donate.